Find Your Tour

 The optimal time for the Upper Mustang trek is during the spring (March to May) and autumn (September to November) seasons.
 These periods offer favorable weather conditions and ensure a memorable and comfortable trekking experience.

-Trek in Spring Season (March to May):
+Trek in Spring Season (March to Aguast ):

 Blooming Landscapes: Witness the awakening of nature as rhododendrons and other wildflowers bloom, adding vibrant colors to the landscapes.